mikeporco23/Cyclistic-Case-Study/README.md

-Cyclistic
-Michael Porco
-2022-10-29
-Cyclystic Analysis
+Cyclystic Analysis, by Michael Porco.

 Stakeholder Lily Moreno, director of marketing, and my manager, has tasked me with finding the difference in usage of Cyclistic bikes between annual members, and casual riders.

 Ask